0WYN/Dactyl_Manuform_5x6_5/README.md

     D0 + VCC + GRD

-# QMK Firmware
+# QMK Firmware Flashing
+After configuring your QMK environment according to [the QMK setup procedure](https://beta.docs.qmk.fm/tutorial/newbs_getting_started) and downloading my configuration from this repo you can flash the Pro Micro with this command:

     qmk flash -kb handwired/dactyl_manuform/5x6_5 -km 0WYN

 # Flashing EE_HANDS eeproms from /qmk_firmware/quantum/split_common
-This allows the use of each side individually through USB, otherwise the right side thinks it is the left but with a flipped matrix.
+This allows the use of each side individually through USB, otherwise the right side thinks it is a left but with a flipped matrix.

     avrdude -p atmega32u4 -P /dev/tty[YOUR_DEVICE] avr109 -U eeprom:w:eeprom-righthand.eep
     avrdude -p atmega32u4 -P /dev/tty[YOUR_DEVICE] avr109 -U eeprom:w:eeprom-lefthand.eep